-Now, though, banks are part of the solution.
+Now, banks are part of the solution.
 They have strong, asset heavy and highly liquid balance sheets, with mitigated risk.
 They’ve been prepping for a crisis like this over the past decade through multiple stress tests.
-And, this time around, banks will be helping the government in saving other sectors of the economy.
+And, in 2020, banks will actually be helping the government save other sectors of the economy.

 So, should bank stocks be down in 2020?
 Absolutely.
 The economy has come to a halt.
 The Federal Reserve has cut rates to zero, and the yield curve has inverted.

 But, should bank stocks be falling like its 2008 all over again?
 Absolutely not.